 Update: This was one of the most popular recipes from my previous site, Mel’s Food Blog.
 I’ve re-tested and re-shot it, making some minor wording changes.
 I’ve also tried this out with some other vegetables and it works great.
-Zucchini, carrot, and cucumber all work great!
+Try zucchini, carrot, or cucumber.

 Earlier this month, I was inspired by Desiree Nielsen to make kimchi.
 I had seen her whip up a quick batch on Breakfast Television and thought it was time that I give it a go.
 There was only one problem: I didn’t have any cabbage in the house.
 Although we have several grocery stores within walking distance of our house, I hate having to run to the store unless it’s absolutely necessary.
 The convenience is alluring, but it stifles ones creativity.